 Ending your plan early

-If you decide you no longer want to live in your home for any reason, you can end your retained life estate early either by giving your remaining interest to Dartmouth-Hitchcock and/or Geisel School of Medicine at Dartmouth or by selling your property in cooperation with us.
+If you decide you no longer want to live in your home for any reason, you can end your retained life estate early either by giving your remaining interest to Dartmouth Health and/or Geisel School of Medicine at Dartmouth or by selling your property in cooperation with us.

 Giving your home to our organization requires some extra steps of which you should be aware.
 These steps include the following:

 - You will need to establish the value of your property by obtaining a qualified appraisal.

 - We will need to examine your property and conduct our own analysis of its value.
 For example, we will want to know if there are any debts, taxes, or liens owed on your property.